elastx/elx-docs/content/en/docs/private-kubernetes/guides/ingress.md

             port:
               number: 9376
 ```

 Then create the resources in the cluster by running:
 `kubectl apply -f ingress.yaml`

-Run `kubectl get ing` and you should see output similar to this:
+Run `kubectl get ingress` and you should see output similar to this:

     NAME                     CLASS   HOSTS         ADDRESS         PORTS     AGE
     my-web-service-ingress   nginx   example.tld   91.197.41.241   80, 443   39s